Frugal! Penny pincher! Cheapskate! Prepper! Weirdo! If you have been called any of these, welcome to your tribe! This list is for you…

 - Those styrofoam plates you buy to save on dish washing?
 If they don’t get too messy, just wipe them down and use them again! this adds up quick when you’re mostly using them for things like sandwiches, anyway.

-- For one of my favorite ways to save, look at the rewards program How to get a free trial of Amazon Prime
+- For one of my favorite ways to save, look at How to get a free trial of Amazon Prime

 Have any strange savings tips of your own?
 Share them, and they may be featured in a future list of strange ways to save! 😉